SAP Commissions

 Each sales territory will have an activity created and owned by the sales representative responsible for the area.

-The action plan will vary from one territory to another.
+The action plan template will vary from one territory to another.
 Some will generate revenue by presenting new products and services to existing contacts.
 Others will build markets from scratch.
 Some plans may include directing the business for the first time and determining who is the best person to solve problems.
 It will be wise to work with your marketing department to identify who should be targeted, but also to help create proposals based on any problems your potential clients may have.

 1. Review and evaluate your plan regularly